ETAAcademy/ETAAcademy-ZK-Meme/50_MPC_FHE.md

 #### 4. **Modulus Switching for Error Reduction**

 **Modulus switching** is a technique used to reduce errors by decreasing the modulus of the ciphertext, thus mitigating the error growth.
 This method involves dividing the ciphertext by 2 (mod $p$), shrinking the modulus, and performing integer floor operations to reduce the absolute size of the errors.
 Each multiplication operation causes a constant increase in error, preventing exponential error growth and stabilizing the ciphertext for subsequent computations.
 This method is particularly important for preserving the correctness and precision of ciphertexts in complex operations such as exponentiation.

-The process of modulus switching can be described as follows:

 1. **Initial Encryption Formula**: